 We know from present day evidence of plant surveys of the Barrabool Hills that there are at least thirteen tree and shrub species surviving on roadsides and private property.
 Also the grasslands would have been rich with many species of native grasses and flowering herbs because over sixty can still be found today.

 In Wedges defense, open woodlands of Drooping Sheoak were a feature of the Geelong district and other parts of south eastern Victoria.
 Respected artist Eugene von Guerard sketched the harvesting of Drooping Sheoaks for firewood on the Barwon River near Geelong.
 He also recorded them scattered on a hillside near Keilor, Victoria in a similar density to their likely occurrence in the Barrabool Hills in 1835.

-A prominent artist at that time, Charles Norton painted a scene from Ceres looking back toward Fyansford in 1846 in which he clearly shows an open woodland of Drooping Sheoaks in the foreground, eucalypts along the Barwon River and eucalypt woodlands just north of the river separated by a wide band of open grassland.
+A prominent artist at that time, Charles Norton painted a scene in 1846 from Ceres looking back toward Fyansford.
+He clearly shows an open woodland of Drooping Sheoaks in the foreground, eucalypts along the Barwon River and eucalypt woodlands just north of the river separated by a wide band of open grassland.